miguelangeltorresfp/personal-website/README.md

 # Personal Website

-My [personal website](https://www.robertcooper.me/) used to showcase my portfolio of projects, blog posts, and some other random things.
-The site is hosted on Netlify and is easily updated with Netlify's continuous deployment.
+My [personal website](https://www.robertcooper.me/) used to display blog posts, portfolio items, and some other random things.
+The site is hosted on Netlify and is easily updated with Netlify's continuous deployment system.

 The information for the API used to display the recent github activity is found [in this repository](https://github.com/robertcoopercode/github-contributions).